gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 ### Method
 In particular, an original ResNet can is modified to become a DS I-BN ResNet in the following two steps:
 {: style="text-align: justify;"}
-* Turn all BN layers in the model into (domain-specific BN) [DSBN](https://arxiv.org/abs/1906.03950) modules
+* Turn all BN layers in the model into domain-specific BN ([DSBN](https://arxiv.org/abs/1906.03950)) modules
 * Replace BN layers with I-BN layers at the same positions as I-BN ResNet {: style="text-align: justify;"}

 What is the DSBN?
 DSBN is a module that consists of $M$ BN layers, using parameters of each BN layer to capture domain-specific features of each individual domain in $M$ source domains.
-Specifically, during training, instances from domain $m$, $\mathbf{X}_{m}$ only go through the $m^{th}$ BN layer in the DSBN module.
-Figure 4 illustrates the module and Snippet 5 is its implementation in a 1-dimensional version.
+Specifically, during training, instances from domain $m$, $\mathbf{X}^{m}$ only go through the $m^{th}$ BN layer in the DSBN module.
+Figure 4 illustrates the module and Snippet 5 is its implementation in a one-dimensional version.
 {: style="text-align: justify;"}

 <figure class="align-center" style="width: 400px">